Vitalos logo

 High

-MCH measures the average amount of hemoglobin per red blood cell.
+Mean Corpuscular Hemoglobin (MCH) is the average amount of hemoglobin per red blood cell.
+This test measures that average amount.

 32.5